HomeBusinessThe Role of a Business Establishment in a DUI Accident

 The Role of a Business Establishment in a DUI Accident

-DUI (driving under the influence) is a major public safety concern that affects thousands of lives annually.
-While drivers are accountable for their actions, a business establishment—such as a bar, restaurant, or nightclub—also shares some liability.
+DUI (driving under the influence) is a primary public safety problem that kills and injures countless people every year.
+As much as drivers are responsible for their deeds, a business entity like a bar, restaurant, or nightclub also takes some of the blame.
 If a business serves alcohol to a visibly intoxicated individual and that person gets into a DUI accident, the business may also be liable under certain state and local laws, because patrons are not the only responsible parties in preventing such incidents.

 This topic is important when considering the roles of the business establishment and the patron.
 Both the establishment and the patron are responsible when it comes to mitigating alcohol-related incidents.
 This blog outlines the legal, ethical, and practical reasons a business may play a role in DUI accident cases.